Safest way to remove ticks

 Ticks and, in particular, paralysis ticks are one of the most dreaded biting pests we have.
 There are a lot of good reasons not to get bitten by ticks, so for many people around coastal parts of eastern Australia the presence of ticks means they’ve given up gardening or no longer let the kids play outside.
 At TickSafe we’ll give you back your garden.
-We want you to know as much about ticks as we do, so here’s a list of questions and answers that explain many things about ticks, their ecology and life cycle.
+We want you to know as much about ticks as possible, so here’s a list of questions and answers that explain many things about ticks, their ecology and life cycle.

 Grass ticks, Bush ticks, Seed ticks, Shellback ticks, Bottle ticks, Scrub ticks, Wattle ticks, Hardback ticks, Shower ticks, Bluebottle ticks.

 Guess what?
 These are all just different names for exactly the same species.
-The Australian Paralysis Tick – Ixodes Holocyclus. read more
+The Australian Paralysis Tick – Ixodes Holocyclus.

 A very common mis-understanding about ticks comes from the names people call them.
 At each stage of a tick’s life they look very different and their size changes immensely, which is why they have so many different names.
 Where people encounter ticks also leads to names like “Scrub Tick”, “Wattle Tick” or “Lantana Tick”.
 Newly hatched paralysis ticks that attach to your skin will often be called “Grass Ticks” or “Seed Ticks”.
 Once ticks move into their adult phase they may be called “Bush Ticks” or “Hardback Ticks” and once they engorge themselves on blood, in preparation for their egg laying phase and grow into the ugly, swollen ticks you dread most, they may be called “Shellback Ticks”, “Bottle Ticks” or “Dog Ticks” (even though, correctly, Dog Ticks are another unique species).